 A wide range of renewable energy equipment can benefit from CFD simulations.
 From turbines, rotors, blades, and other components to photovoltaic panels, valves, recipients, junctions, boilers, and heating machines, design engineers and mechanical engineers can virtually test and optimize products in less time and at a significantly lower cost just by using this simple, yet powerful tool.

 CFD for Optimizing the Vertical Axis Wind Turbines

 Developed markets based upon wind energy technology have arisen with the means to efficiently transform available wind energy into a valuable form of energy such as electricity.
 The primary core of this technology contains the wind turbine, a type of turbomachinery that transfers mechanical energy through blades, converting one form of energy to another.
 The wind potential is distributed irregularly throughout the world.
 The northern and western parts experience higher winds than the southern parts, illustrating that the conventional wind turbines cannot provide comparable performance throughout.
 Vertical Axis Wind Turbines (VAWTs) can be altered to improve their performance and self-starting capabilities.

-The main benefit of the VAWT, compared to the HAWT, is the Omni-directional capabilities allowing it to utilize the wind energy in any wind direction and consequently do not require a yaw and pitch system which adds significantly to the cost.
+Compared to the HAWT, the main benefit of the VAWT is the Omnidirectional capabilities allowing it to utilize the wind energy in any wind direction and consequently not require a yaw and pitch system which adds significantly to the cost.